+Warning:

-Warning: This applied part direct leakage test is similar to that of the F-Type leakage test according to IEC 60601, using an equivalent current limited voltage source to produce the mains potential.
+This applied part direct leakage test is similar to that of the F-Type leakage test according to IEC 60601, using an equivalent current limited voltage source to produce the mains potential.
 Both sources depend on a current limiting resistor which could cause a significant voltage drop.
-See figure 18.
+See Figure 18.

-Unlike the IEC 60601-1 requirements, the voltage drop caused by the current limiting resistor is compensated for in the IEC 62353 thus, potentially resulting in a higher reading than the typical IEC 60601-1 F-type test.
+Unlike the IEC 60601-1 requirements, the voltage drop caused by the current limiting resistor is compensated for in the IEC 62353 thus, potentially resulting in a higher reading than the typical IEC 60601-1 F-Type test.
 Please refer to the manufacturer's recommendations.

-Current in μA (RMS) APPLIED PART
+Applied part

-Current in pA (nivio) В BF CF
+Current in μA (RMS) В BF CF

-Applied part leakage current - direct method (a.c.)

-Class I & II N/A 5000μA 50μΑ
+Class I and Class II N/A 5000μA 50μA

-For defibrillation paddles class CF N/A 100μΑ
+• For defibrillation paddles Class CF N/A 100μA